dford-avb/dford-avb.github.io/devdocs-m1/_includes/config/secure-ws-apache_step2.md

 	htpasswd /usr/local/apache/password/<password file name> <username>

 To create an authorized group, create a group file anywhere outside the web server docroot.
 The group file specifies the name of the group and the users in the group.
-In this example, the group name is `MagentoGroup`.
+In this example, the group name is `OpenmageGroup`.

 	vim /usr/local/apache/password/.group

 Contents of the file:

-	MagentoGroup: <username1> ... <usernameN>
+	OpenmageGroup: <username1> ... <usernameN>